S3bb1/ah-dashboard-plugin/README.md

 To use full functionalities, make sure a task scheduler is running!

+Also...
-Also make sure api.config.task's minTaskProcessors and maxTaskProcessors is set to some value greater than 0.
+  Make sure api.config.task's minTaskProcessors and maxTaskProcessors is set to some value greater than 0.
+  Ensure 'simpleRouting' and 'queryRouting' are true in config/servers/web.js

 ## Running